 - See the leopards of Bera and the flamingos in the Little Rann of Kutch

-A journey from the thriving city of Mumbai to historical Jodhpur, exploring the colourful western states of Gujarat and Rajasthan along the way.
-With wildlife as the key focus, visit national parks and reserves such as those at Sasan Gir and the Rann of Kutch, in search of the rare Asiatic Lion and the elusive Ghudkhur (Indian wild ass).
+Join our journey from the thriving city of Mumbai to historical Jodhpur, exploring the colourful western states of Gujarat and Rajasthan along the way.
+With wildlife as the key focus, visit national parks and reserves such as those at Sasan Gir and the Rann of Kutch, in search of the rare Asiatic lion and the elusive ghudkhur (Indian wild ass).

 The lions of Gir national park are the only remaining wild Asiatic lions on earth, something not to be missed.
 Discover Gujarat’s thriving populations of leopard, sloth bear, wolf, and blackbuck, and the wetlands of this state support huge congregations of birds, making the bird watching here excellent.
 For birders, there are several regional endemics and globally threatened species to seek out.

 After exploring Gujarat, cross the border into the northeast state of Rajasthan.
 From here explore the remote region surrounding Bera, one of the best places to see leopard, who make their homes in the caves of the Aravalli hills.
 Phalodi, near Jodhpur, brings the wildlife experience to a close with the spectacular show of the migratory demoiselle cranes.